5 stars

 New vs. Existing Location

-When buying an existing location (resale), you have a chance to interview the seller, see the actual sales reports and confirm how profitable the business is.
-However, it is hard to find a profitable franchise for resale for less than $350,000.
-When buying a new location, you must do in-depth research, as revenue projections will be based on several assumptions and not on actual historic numbers.
+When buying an existing location (resale), you can interview the seller, see the actual sales reports and confirm how profitable the business is.
+However, finding a profitable franchise for resale for less than $350,000 is hard.
+When buying a new location, you must do in-depth research, as revenue projections will be based on several assumptions and not on actual past numbers.
 However, new locations tend to be cheaper than resale franchises.
-It is crucial to consider the cost of buying a franchise that has a brand new location or an existing one.
+It is crucial to consider the cost of buying a franchise that has a brand-new location or an existing one.

 Location

-The location of your franchise business is very important and can directly affect the profitability of your business.
+The location of your franchise business is very important and can directly affect its profitability.
 For the service type of franchise, check the density of the territory and ask for the number of potential customers in the assigned territory.
-For brick & mortar businesses – check how many similar businesses are there in your proposed location.
+For brick-and-mortar businesses, check how many similar businesses are there in your proposed location.

 Franchisor’s Support

 One of the advantages of buying a franchise is getting support from your franchisor to operate your business successfully.
-While all franchisors offer support with marketing, some franchises do not require you to engage in sales actively – customers just come to you once you set up your business (like convenience stores, coffee shops, pizza places etc.).
-However, for some franchises, you must actively engage in sales yourself (usually service franchises).
+While all franchisors offer support with marketing, some franchises do not require you to engage in sales actively – customers just come to you once you set up your business (like convenience stores, coffee shops, pizza places, etc.).
+However, you must actively engage in sales for some franchises (usually service franchises).
 Always ask what support is available to you as a franchisee and the keys to success for their business model.

 Failure Rate & Feasibility